-The goal of Counseling and Health Services at William Jewell College is to provide students with psychological services in a safe, supportive environment.
+The goal of Counseling Services at William Jewell College is to provide students with psychological services in a safe, supportive environment.
 Students often seek therapy in an effort to cope more effectively with mental health issues as well as the multi-faceted demands of college life.
 Services are offered without charge to currently enrolled students.
 These services are offered during the fall and spring semesters when classes are in session.
 During holiday breaks and the summer session (June – July), the office is closed and does not provide services but can provide referrals for outside providers in the Kansas City area.
 Visits to the Office of Counseling Services and the contents of therapy sessions are kept confidential; however, information may be released with students’ written permission or when students pose an imminent threat of harm to self or others.

 Contacting Counseling Services

 The Office of Counseling Services is located at 216 Yates-Gill College Union.
-The office is down the hall from The Perch, next to the Office of Career Development.
-To schedule an appointment, please call 816-415-5946 or extension 5946 or email Tricia Hager at firstname.lastname@example.org.
+The office is down the hall from The Perch, next to the Office of Career Development and Internships.
+To schedule an appointment, please call 816-415-5946 (ext.
+5946) or email Dr. Hager at firstname.lastname@example.org.
 Email is the preferred method of communication for scheduling appointments.
 Staff and faculty may refer students to Counseling Services or may call for consultation related to a student for whom they are concerned.
 If staff or faculty have immediate concerns about a student, they should contact the Office of Student Life at 816-415-5963 (ext.
 5963).

 The Counseling Services staff provides individual psychotherapy on a short-term basis.
 Students typically attend between 2 and 10 sessions, depending on the nature of their concerns.
 Individual therapy provides the opportunity for students to talk with a therapist in order to explore, understand, and process personal as well as educational concerns.
-Presenting issues may include among others: depression, anxiety, mood swings, poor self-image, family conflict, grief and loss, eating disorders, substance abuse, cultural identity problems, sexuality or gender concerns, self-harm or adjustment difficulty.
+Presenting issues may include among others: depression, anxiety, mood swings, poor self-image, family conflict, grief and loss, substance abuse, cultural identity problems, sexuality or gender concerns, self-harm or adjustment difficulty.
 Typically, students meet with the therapist on a weekly or every other week basis, and sessions are scheduled for 50 minutes.